 If you’ve come to that point when you are not particularly happy with the document editing and/or document management solution used in your organization, it’s time to look into the available alternatives.

 This blog aims to compare industry-leading document management platforms – pdfFiller for Enterprise and Nitro PDF.
-We’ll walk you through the features, pricing, security and compliance, and other relevant information to make the selection process easier for you.
+Previously, we compared pdfFiller against market-leading PDF solutions for business, such as Foxit PDF Editor and Adobe Acrobat.
+In this blog, we’ll walk you through the features, pricing, security and compliance, and other relevant information to make the selection process easier for you.

 Take note: The information below would be useful not only for those who are inclined to switch from Nitro to an alternative solution, but also for those considering enterprise-level alternatives to the Adobe Cloud.